abu-hiba/dsa.cpp/exercises/greatestNumber/README.md

 ## Chapter 4 Exercise 4 (pg.
 61)
 The following function finds the greatest single number within an array, but has an efficieny of $O(N^2)$.
-Rewrite the function so that it becomes a speedy O(N):
+Rewrite the function so that it becomes a speedy $O(N)$:

 ```cpp
 int greatestNumber(int arr[], int size) {